nasa/Kamodo/QuickStart.md

 3. Or you can download Kamodo to the current directory:
 > git clone https://github.com/nasa/Kamodo.git
 > python -m pip install ./Kamodo
+4. To work with Kamodo you may also need iPython and/or Jupyter notebooks.
+> python -m pip install ipython jupyter

 NOTE: Sometimes an error will occur installing the spacepy dependency if numpy is not yet installed.
 Running 'python -m pip install numpy' then repeating the Kamodo pip install usually resolves it.